Wes Anderson: Style and directing techniques

-Cinematic influences

-Anderson's cinematic influences include Pedro Almodóvar, Satyajit Ray, Hal Ashby, Roman Polanski, and Elem Klimov.
-In an interview with Hoda Kotb on Today, Bryan Cranston gave insight into Anderson's process.
-Cranston said:

 But it's also what surrounds it, where all the actors stay in the same hotel.
 We have dinner at one table every single night with Wes and all guests; it's like actor camp ...
 On a Wes Anderson film there are no trailers, no dressing rooms ... there's no hierarchy, no call sheet—you are just ready to go at about 9:30, 10:00 in the morning in your wardrobe.
 You hop in his golf cart with him or a van and you go to the set ... you hang out with everyone so you never know if you are going to be called into a scene.
 He's such a kind and generous spirit ... also in his personal life.
 Everyone makes the same amount of money.
 You just show up and off you go.
 Sometimes you might [be] just a small supporting role in a scene and then [in] others you'll be the lead in a movie.

+— —American actor Bryan Cranston and his experience working with Anderson (2023).

-Anderson has a unique directorial style that has led several critics to consider him an auteur.
+Anderson's cinematic influences include Pedro Almodóvar, Satyajit Ray, Hal Ashby, Orson Welles, Jean Renoir, Ingmar Bergman, Martin Scorsese, Federico Fellini, François Truffaut, Claude Sautet, Stanley Kubrick, Roman Polanski, Akira Kurosawa and Hayao Miyazaki.
+He has a unique directorial style that has led several critics to consider him an auteur.
+The Los Angeles Times referred to the "handmade aesthetic, signature curios and saturated colors" of his films, making them "identifiable in every frame".
 He is considered a central figure in American eccentric cinema.

-A great many similarities have been noted between Anderson's work and the 1984 film The Hotel New Hampshire, a quirky and eccentric comedy-drama written and directed by Tony Richardson which featured an ensemble cast including Jodie Foster, Beau Bridges, Rob Lowe, Nastassja Kinski, Amanda Plummer, Matthew Modine, and Seth Green in his film debut.

-The Soviet comedy movie Welcome, or No Trespassing by Elem Klimov (1964) has been pointed out as one major source of inspiration for Wes Anderson, specifically its “camera work, storytelling devices, and charming whimsy".